calebGarrick/calebGarrick.github.io/index.md

 [**Lipscomb University**](https://www.lipscomb.edu/) - Nashville, TN
 September 2017 to May 2018

-Shifts from 12:00 AM to 6:00 AM, scanning student ID's to log when students leave or return to the building.
+- Maintained a spreadsheet of when and which student depart from and/or return to the building after midnight.

 ### Lifeguard/Camp Counselor

 [**Tidal River Christian Camp**](https://www.tidalriverchristiancamp.com/) - Haddam, CT June 2016 to July 2017

-At an overnight camp for four weeks, I worked as both a lifeguard and a counselor, thus I was responsible for the wellbeing of children ages 7-18.
+- Oversaw the daily activitties of children ages 7-18.
+- Monitored all camp use of the pool.
+- Responsible for maintaining pool cleanliness and chemistry.

 ### Science Intern

 [**Connecticut Science Center**](https://ctsciencecenter.org/) - Danbury, CT
 July 2015 to August 2015

-Through a five-week program, I led a team of four to build a drone to be presented to the public displaying an example of modern technology.
+- Led a team of four to build a public display of modern technology.